Federal Tax Lien: How to Solve the Problem

 As a result of the Fresh Start Program, taxpayers with a tax debt of $25,000 or less to the Internal Revenue Service may request their federal tax lien to be withdrawn.
 This requires that they enter into a direct-debit installment agreement to pay off their tax debt.
 Also called a payment plan, an installment agreement means that the IRS withdraws a fixed sum of money from the taxpayer’s bank account on a given day each month.

-These installment agreement payments are used to pay off the tax debt and resolve the legal claim of the government.
+Installment agreement payments are used to pay off the tax debt and resolve the legal claim of the government.

-If taxpayers meet this exception for an installment agreement or payment plan, then they may request that the their federal tax lien be withdrawn after making three monthly installment payments to the IRS.
+If taxpayers meet this exception for an installment agreement or payment plan, then they may request that their federal tax lien be withdrawn after making three monthly installment payments to the IRS.

 CPA Tax Tip: For taxpayers who do not qualify for a withdrawal, a great strategy is to pay off the amount of the tax debt to below $25,000.
 The IRS will then withdraw the lien, assuming the other requirements are met.